chmllr/qu/README.md

 2. Optimize for correctness, then for readability.
 3. Avoid adding dependencies at all costs unless it's completely unreasonable to do so.
 4. Every new feature (+ a test) is proposed only after it was tested on real wallets.
 5. Increment the last digit of the crate version whenever the functionality scope changes.

 ## Credit

-Qu was forked from [Quill](https://github.com/dfinity/qull).
+Qu was forked from [Quill](https://github.com/dfinity/quill) which was started by me as a side project and then was taken over by an official DFINITY team.